Create an AMM Pool

 Check the resultant transaction hash to ensure the transaction was successful:

-Now that we have created and funded the AMM pool, we can add it to the JunoSwap user interface.
+Now that we have created and funded the AMM pool, we can .